Sorya Shopping Center

 Sorya Shopping Center (ផ្សារទំនើបសូរិយា, Phsar Tumneub Sorĭyéa) is a Western-styled shopping mall in Phnom Penh, Cambodia.
-It has eight stories containing shops catering to the various needs of customers.
-When it opened in 2003, it was the first shopping mall to open in Phnom Penh, being the first exposure to escalators for many Cambodians.
-Its popularity still persists among the Khmer youth.
+It has 8 stories, 180 stores and a food court, including brands such as Lucky Supermarket and The Pizza Company.
+When it opened in 2003, it was considered to be the first western-style shopping mall in Cambodia, being the first exposure to escalators for many Cambodians.
+At the time it was well frequented by local youth, especially teenagers.

+Since then, the mall has faced a drop in popularity due to increasing competition from newer shopping malls such as AEON and Chip Mong, prompting a $5 million renovation in 2017.